Welcome to the Original Virtual Museum - celebrating Woolworths' century at the heart of British High Street Shopping

 The first new-look Woolworths after demerger - Hemel Hempstead in Hertfordshire, which just happened to be the in the CEO's home town

 The first new '10/10' in Hertfordshire's Hemel Hempstead was bold and modern when it was revealed in October 2002.
-At the front, one of the two main entrances was converted to become an illuminated enclosed window.
+At the front, one of the two entrances had been transformed into an illuminated enclosed window.
 A red neon fascia featured the firm's name in lower case letters for the first time.

 Examples from the interior of an early 10/10 format store

-The fixtures were enhanced with colour keyed panelling to mark out the different ranges.
-Bold feature displays every few bays on the wall, known as beacons, provided a showcase for the best items in each range.
-Purpose-built fixtures displayed clothing, shoes, pic'n'mix and entertainment to advantage.
-The pièces de resistance were new two metre (6'6") tall card racks made from modern metal and translucent plastic, which were backlit, at the centre of the salesfloor.
+The fixtures were enhanced with colour keyed panelling to differentiate the ranges.
+Every few bays on the wall there was a beacon featuring a bold display of the best items from that range.
+New fixtures had been engineered to display clothing, shoes, pic'n'mix, music and film.
+The pièces de resistance were two metre (6'6") tall illuminate card racks, with silver uprights and translucent panels, which stood towards the middle of the sales area.
 'Celebrations' had arrived and looked spectacular.
-Orange footstools and other child-friendly features added the finishing touches.

-To complete the picture, the traditional flourescent lighting had been rebated behind a suspended ceiling, topped up by spotlights which picked out key areas and special lights to simulate daylight above each of the wall counters.
+To complete the picture, the flourescent lights had been rebated into the ceiling, and supplemented with spotlights to picked out key elements and special lights to simulate daylight above each wall counter.

 Customer reaction to the new look was generally positive, with the new store showing a sales uplift of more than twenty percent compared with its predecessor.
 In general comment was more favourable from younger customers than old-age pensioners and from women than men.
 Most children also preferred the new layout - with one describing the store as a "treasure trove of toys and fun".